evcc-io/evcc/README.md

 ### Charger

-Charger is responsible for EV state handling:
+Charger is responsible for handling EV state and adjusting charge current:

 - `Status()`: get charge controller status (`A...F`)
 - `Enabled()`: get charger availability
 - `Enable()`: set charger availability
 - `MaxCurrent()`: set maximum allowed charge current in A

+Optionally, charger can also provide:

+- `CurrentPower()`: power in W (used if charge meter is not present)

 Available charger implementations are:

-- `wallbe`: implements the interface to the Wallbe Eco chargers
+- `wallbe`: Wallbe Eco chargers
+- `phoenix`: chargers with Phoenix controllers
+- `simpleevse`: chargers with SimpleEVSE controllers (e.g. OpenWB)
+- `nrgkick`: NRGKick chargers with Connect module
+- `go-e`: go-eCharger chargers
-- `default`: default charger implementation using configurable plugins for integrating any type of charger
+- `default`: default charger implementation using configurable [plugins](#plugins) for integrating any type of charger

 ### Meter